From No-Regret to Strategically Robust Learning in Repeated Auctions: From no-regret to strategically robust learning

-\end{claim} We clarify that in Algorithm~\ref{alg:meta}, the bid vector $\b_{-i}^{(t)}$ is determined by the bidders' quantile/bidding strategies and their random private values $\v_{-i}^{(t)}$ at round $t$.
-Hence, the expectation in the above equation is taken with respect to the randomness of $\v_{-i}^{(t)}$.
+\end{claim} We clarify that in Algorithm~\ref{alg:meta}, the bid vector $\b_{-i}^{(t)}$ is determined by the bidders' quantile/bidding strategies and their private values $\v_{-i}^{(t)}$ at round $t$.
+Hence, the expectation on the R.H.S.~of the above equation is taken over the randomness of $\v_{-i}^{(t)}$, which induces randomness in $\b_{-i}^{(t)}$.

 The technical proof of Claim~\ref{claim:auxiliary_auction_payment} is rather tedious, but it is essentially an application of Myerson's payment rule followed by algebraic manipulations, which we defer to Section~\ref{section:proof_of_claim_auxiliary_auction_payment}.